TitouanRobe/Internship_Denmark/README.md

 To improve my model's performance, I studied the knowledge distillation method, which involves transferring knowledge from a complex model to a lighter model to reduce the model's size without affecting accuracy.

-Next, you will find in the file:
+Next, you will find in the file: /scripts/export_to_TensorRT_format.py A script to export the model in TensorRT format to double the inference speed without changing the accuracy.

-A script to export the model in TensorRT format to double the inference speed without changing the accuracy.
+The "scripts" folder contains all methods that I used for improving my model performance during this internship.